Rule 8.208. Certificate of Interested Entities or Persons

 (1)Except as otherwise provided in this rule, if a party files a motion, an application, or an opposition to such motion or application in the Court of Appeal before filing its principal brief, the party must serve and file its certificate at the time it files the first such motion, application, or opposition and must include a copy of this certificate in the party's principal brief.
 If no motion, application, or opposition to such motion or application is filed before the parties file their principal briefs, each party must include its certificate in its principal brief.
 The certificate must appear after the cover and before the tables.

 (2)If the identity of any party or any entity or person subject to disclosure under this rule has not been publicly disclosed in the proceedings and a party wants to keep that identity confidential, the party may serve and file an application for permission to file its certificate under seal separately from its principal brief, motion, application, or opposition.
 If the application is granted, the party must file the certificate under seal and without service within 10 days of the court's order granting the application.

-(3)If a party fails to file a certificate as required under (1), the clerk must notify the party by mail that the party must file the certificate within 15 days after the clerk's notice is mailed and that if the party fails to comply, the court may impose one of the following sanctions:
+(3)If a party fails to file a certificate as required under (1), the clerk must notify the party in writing that the party must file the certificate within 15 days after the clerk's notice is sent and that if the party fails to comply, the court may impose one of the following sanctions:

 (A)If the party is the appellant, the court may strike the document or dismiss the appeal; or

 (B)If the party is the respondent, the court may strike the document or decide the appeal on the record, the opening brief, and any oral argument by the appellant.

 (4)If the party fails to file the certificate as specified in the notice under (2), the court may impose the sanctions specified in the notice.